wakitosh/wdb_module/README.md

 * **Granular Annotation:** Supports detailed polygon annotations for individual characters (signs). **Word polygons are automatically calculated from these character sets**, enabling precise linguistic analysis.
 * **Flexible Linguistic Data Import:** A batch import system for linguistic data using TSV files, complete with a rollback feature for safe data management.
 * **Template Generation:** Automatically generate TSV templates from morphological analysis results (currently supporting **Japanese formats like WebChaMaMe's "Chaki import format"**) or from existing data within the system, significantly lowering the barrier to entry.
 * **Dynamic Configuration & Access Control:** Manage all module and subsystem settings through a unified administrative UI.
-Configure whether to **make gallery pages public to anonymous users for each collection** (subsystem) of documents.
+Configure whether to **make gallery and search pages public to anonymous users for each collection** (subsystem) of documents.
 * **IIIF Presentation API v3 Compliant:** Automatically generates IIIF Presentation API v3 manifests, including word-level annotations with rich, linked-data-ready descriptions, ensuring interoperability with external viewers like Mirador 3\.
 * **Customizable Data Export:** Export linguistic data in **TEI/XML and RDF/XML formats**. **Templates for these formats can be edited directly within the administrative UI**, allowing for user-defined output structures.
 * **Deep Views Integration:** Full integration with Drupal's Views module allows site administrators to create completely customized search result pages and data listings without writing any code.